Luís F. S. Marques

 In 16th International Workshop on the Algorithmic Foundations of Robotics (WAFR), 2024.

-Key Takeaways: A) Provably calibrated approximate linear-Gaussian uncertainty estimates, to construct probabilistic safe plans even when OOD.
-B) Moved from global to state-action-dependent calibration: can steer motion plans towards regions of low dynamics uncertainty.
+Key Takeaways: A) Transformed approximate linear-Gaussian uncertainty estimates into provably calibrated → can build probabilistic safe plans when OOD.
+B) Moved from global to state-action-dependent calibration → motion plans are steerable towards regions of low dynamics uncertainty.